How Python's generator.send() Works

 .throw() — injecting an exception at the yield point

 gen.throw(exc) resumes the generator at the currently suspended yield expression, but instead of supplying a value, it raises the specified exception there.
-Pass an exception instance directly — the older two-argument form gen.throw(ExcType, value) is deprecated since Python 3.12 and will be removed in a future version.
+Pass an exception instance directly — the older three-argument form gen.throw(ExcType, value, traceback) is deprecated since Python 3.12 (see Python 3.12 deprecations) and will be removed in a future version.
 The generator can catch the thrown exception with a normal try/except block and continue running, or let it propagate — in which case the exception bubbles out to the caller of .throw().

 def resilient():